-Bagasse based high-pressure co-generation technology in the sugar industry.
+Bagasse based high pressure co-generation technology in the sugar industry.

-There are 86 sugar mills operating in the country.
-Most of the sugar mills are operating on low/medium pressure (around 24 bar) technology, at a low-pressure steam to electricity generation ratio of 10.30 kg steam/kWh.
+86 Sugar Mills operating in the country.
+Most of the sugar mills are operating on low/medium pressure (around 24 bar) technology.
+At low pressure steam to electricity generation ratio at 10.30 kg steam/kWh.

-By implementing high-pressure technology (100 bar steam pressure) each sugar mill can have improved efficiency of 5.49 kg steam/kWh (50 per cent efficiency improvement).
-By the year 2030 it is expected that 20 sugar mills will be converted to the high-pressure technology which will provide an additional 592 MW of electricity to the national grid resulting in GHG emission reduction of 14.92 MtCO2 from 2012 to 2030.
+By implementing high pressure technology (100 bar steam pressure) each sugar mill can have the better efficiency of 5.49 kg steam/kWh (50% efficiency improvement).
+By the year 2030 it is expected that 20 sugar mills will be converted to the high pressure technology which will provide additional 592 MW of electricity to the national grid which will result in GHG emission reduction of 14.92 MtCO2 from 2012 to 2030.

-- Energy efficiency improvement at the sugar sector of the country. - Addition of renewable electricity to the national grid.
+Energy efficiency improvement at the sugar sector of the country.

+Addition of renewable electricity to the national grid.